 School breakfast gives students a nutritious start every day, and expanding breakfast outside the cafeteria is a great way to capture those breakfast skippers from all socio-economic levels.
 Schools find that when they take breakfast to students, instead of expecting the student to come to the cafeteria, more students eat breakfast and perform better on tests, improve daily attendance and participate more in class.
 Some proven strategies include:

-- Breakfast in the Classroom — Students pick up breakfast when they arrive at school and it is served in a variety of high-traffic areas such as the cafeteria, hall or entry ways.
+- Grab ‘n’ Go Breakfast — Students pick up breakfast when they arrive at school and it is served in a variety of high-traffic areas such as the cafeteria, hall or entry ways.

 - Second Chance Breakfast — Students get breakfast during a break in the morning after first period or mid-way between breakfast and lunch, similar to Grab ‘n Go.